Seven Lessons from Training Indoors

 Words by: Lori Nedescu, MS RD CSSD @CadenceKitchen

+What’s a cyclist to do?
+Get real friendly with the bike trainer set up, that’s what.
 It's been roughly a month of riding indoors exclusively and I'm about to head into race season.
-This is not an ideal situation... or maybe it is... to keep a positive mental attitude & high confidence, I've been doing some reflecting on what my month inside has taught me.
+This is not an ideal situation – or maybe it is – to keep a positive mental attitude & high confidence.
+I've been doing some reflecting on what my month inside has taught me.

-Get it done mentality.
-With no group ride to get to, daylight hours to worry about and weather to consider (its miserable enough to not even bother checking), nothing else is keeping me committed and on track to my rides.
+With no group ride to get to, daylight hours to worry about , or weather to consider (it’s miserable enough to not even bother checking), nothing else is keeping me committed and on track to my rides.
 I could hide under the covers all day and no one would know.
-Of course I'm pretty sure a month of hibernation would definitely not be a beneficial way to start the race season with strong legs.
-This means I have to man up and get it done.
-It is up to me to be accountable; schedule the time, get enthusiastic about it and complete the solo effort.
+Of course, I'm pretty sure a month of hibernation would definitely not be a beneficial way to start the race season with strong legs.
+This means I have to toughen up and get it done.
+It is up to me to be accountable; schedule the time, get enthusiastic about it, and complete the solo effort.

 Have there been times of boredom?
 Sure.
 Have there been periods of jealously after scrolling through warm weather friend's Strava uploads of real rides in sunshine?
-Yeap.
+Yep.

 But overall, I feel like I've embraced training indoors in a way that has me feeling like I've made real performance gains.
 Being stuck on the trainer has led to a strong body and mind.
 I'm also more eager than anyone to get outside and race, so watch out!